 Read our perspective on soy and the risk breast cancer(February 2010).*

 *Please note, the information provided within Komen Perspectives articles is only current as of the date of posting.
 Therefore, some information may be out of date at this time.

-Study selection criteria: Prospective cohort studies with at least 400 breast cancer cases, case-control studies with at least 1,000 breast cancer cases, meta-analyses and pooled analyses.
+Study selection criteria: Prospective cohort studies with at least 400 breast cancer cases, meta-analyses and pooled analyses.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.